 Reasons Behind My Ratings

 myViewBoard is a teaching tool that can be used just as effectively in the classroom as online.
-That makes it very compelling during the pandemic, where many more classes are being taught over the internet.
+That makes it very compelling during the pandemic when many more classes were taught over the Internet.
 A range of free companion apps allows students to view the whiteboard and interact with the class.

 The premium plan is free until mid-2021, so this is the perfect time to start using myViewBoard.
 After that date, it costs $59/year for each user (that is, each teacher, not each student), which is very reasonable.